 David Dunbar had an uncanny ability to agitate people.
-He was born in Ireland to a family of little means, but in 1708 he married Mary Murough, niece of an Irish Lord who served in Parliament.
+Though born in Ireland to a family of little means, in 1708 he married Mary Murough, niece of an Irish lord who served in Parliament.
 Through these connections he received an appointment to be surveyor of the king’s lands and lieutenant governor of New Hampshire in 1727.

 Historians have little positive to say about Dunbar.
 In his History of New Hampshire Edwin Sanborn notes: “David Dunbar (was) an Irishmen by birth and a bankrupt colonel of the British Army.
 He was needy, greedy and arrogant.
 He possessed no qualifications that fitted him for his new position.”

-Upon his arrival in New Hampshire, Dunbar immediately joined the faction pushing to expand New Hampshire’s land holdings, in direct opposition to Massachusetts’ political leaders Jonathan Belcher and William Dummer.
+Upon his arrival in New Hampshire, Dunbar immediately joined the faction pushing to expand New Hampshire’s land holdings.
+He did it in direct opposition to Massachusetts’ political leaders Jonathan Belcher and William Dummer.
 Belcher would eventually serve simultaneously as governor of both New Hampshire and Massachusetts.
-He was hoping to unite the colonies.
+He hoped to unite the colonies.

 New Hampshire vs. Massachusetts